Noise Exposure Monitoring

 - Would anyone who has spent years working in a noisy environment have difficulty understanding conversations at events, bars, or in crowds with multiple voices and “competing” noises?

-According to Department of Occupational Safety and Health Malaysia (DOSH), the duration must:
+According to Department of Occupational Safety and Health Malaysia (DOSH), the duration

-- or on the Director General’s direction.
+- or on the Director General’s direction